RoboticExplorationLab/RExHopper/ODriveSetup.md

 If you do have regen braking, the highest value would be max charge rate * p count.
 Max charge rate should be found from the battery specifications, or you can use 1C to be safe...

-12S1P, Max Charge=5A -> 5 * 1 = 5
+12S1P, Max Charge = 5C * 1.2Ah = 6A

 But, remember to divide by the number of ODrives you apply this to.
-Since there are 5 ODrives, that's 1A regen per...
+Since there are 5 ODrives, that's 1.2A regen per...
 ```
-odrv0.config.dc_max_negative_current = -1
+odrv0.config.dc_max_negative_current = -1.2
-odrv0.config.max_regen_current = 1
+odrv0.config.max_regen_current = 1.2
 ```

 Use the onboard encoder: